EventSaucePHP/EventSauce/docs/docs/event-sourcing.md

 permalink: /docs/event-sourcing/
 title: Event Sourcing
+alternate_title: What is event sourcing?
 ---

-# What is event sourcing?

 Event sourcing is a way to model software where the emphasis is put on why (and how) things change, rather than focusing on the current